uree/boominator3000/README.md

 - download favourites via soulseek

 ## TO DO
+- split code into api, scraping/parsing and db files/modules
 - test on wins
 - better install instructions (how to add to dash on linux)
 - improve `/full-update` logic so that it ignores the savedLastPage value and updates/overwrites all records